CSS Basic User Interface Module Level 4

 auto

-The UA determines how the caret should be animated, if at all.
-It should match platform conventions, and may be adjusted based on context.
+The UA determines how the caret should be animated, if at all, as well as the speed of any such animation.
+It should match platform conventions and settings, and may be adjusted based on context.

 Note: This is typically rendered as a blinking caret.
 Fading in and out instead of blinking is a variant that appears in some environments.